Panda Bear (musician): Personal life

+Lennox met his ex-wife, the fashion designer Fernanda Pereira, in Lisbon.
+After visiting each other in Lisbon and New York, Lennox decided to move to Europe because he also felt "connected to the European way of life", considering himself as a "slow moving kind of person" and Lisbon as a "slow moving kind of place".
 In 2004, Lennox moved from New York City to Lisbon, Portugal.
 He first visited the city for a vacation following a long Animal Collective tour in 2003.
 Lennox says about Lisbon: "Since I got off the airplane here [for the first time] I had a good feeling about this place."
-He met his ex-wife, the fashion designer Fernanda Pereira, there; after visiting each other in Lisbon and New York, Lennox decided to move to Europe because he also felt "connected to the European way of life", considering himself as a "slow moving kind of person" and Lisbon as a "slow moving kind of place".
-Lennox and Pereira have a daughter, Nadja, born in 2005 and a son, Jamie, born in June 2010.
+Lennox and Pereira have a daughter born in 2005, and a son born in June 2010.
 In 2007, he and Pereira collaborated on a line of sweatshirts called 2nd Things.
 Pereira also directed music videos for his songs "Playing the Long Game" and "Danger".
+In 2023, the couple divorced.
+Lennox wrote songs about his experience of divorce to channel his grief, which were released as the album Sinister Grift in 2025.